Von Willebrand Disease (VWD)

 identification (ID) bracelet at all times.

-- Make all of your child's healthcare
+- Make all of your child's providers,

 - Educate all caregivers, from teachers